Hosea and Israel's Future

 That is the story of the Bible isn't it?
 At Bethlehem God entered the slave market where the whole human race was putting itself up for auction, prostituting itself and its humanity to a cheapened life.
 But on the cross the Lord Jesus paid the price, the full price for our freedom, and bought us back.
 This is the story of God's love and God's heart -- his loving desire to make of his people the full persons he intended them to be." --Adventuring Through the Bible, by Ray C. Stedman, (http://raystedman.org/adventure/0228.html)

 References: James Montgomery Boice, The Minor Prophets, Kregel, Grand Rapids, 1996.
 Don't miss the essays, books and tapes of Arnold Fruchtenbaum, Ariel Ministries, (http://www.ariel.org), POB 3723, Tustin, CA 92781.
-For those interested in prophecy, the free online book "Thy Kingdom Come..." (http://ldolphin.org/kingdom/) which Ron Graff and I wrote five years ago has enjoyed 82,000 downloads so far.
-We hope it will prove helpful to you or a friend.
+For those interested in prophecy, the free online book "Thy Kingdom Come..." (http://ldolphin.org/kingdom/) which Ron Graff and I wrote five years ago.

 By the way, the Old Testament calls Israel the wife of God--and depicts her spiritual adultery for us to learn from.
 The New Testament, on the other hand, calls the true church the chaste and virgin bride of Christ, waiting for her wedding day.
 (See 2 Corinthians 11:2, Ephesians 5:25-27, 1 Thessalonians 4:13-18, Revelation 19:6-9; 21:9-22:5),